haka-security/haka/doc/user/tool_suite_hakapcap.rst

 .. program:: hakapcap

 ``hakapcap`` is a tool that allows to apply lua policy filters on pcap capture files.
-It takes as input a pcap file, a lua policy file and a list of options:
+It takes as input an optional list of options, a pcap file, and a lua policy file:

 .. code-block:: console